adivs1102/task-1-infollion/README.md

 ## Styling

 The app is styled using CSS to provide a clean and user-friendly interface.
 Refer to the `App.css` file for details on the styles used.

-## Local Storage

-The app uses local storage to persist the state of the form.
-This allows users to return to the form without losing their progress.

 ## Code Structure